AuraSp/Registration-System/README.md

 Project with Justinas and Adam

-## Programming language, tool and etc. requirements
+## Programming language, tools and etc. requirements
 **No CSS**;\
 **No JS DOM (only for easier project testing purpose)**;\
 **NO HTML (no form creation)**;\